TomSoerr/odin-library/README.md

 ![preview gif](./media/prev.gif)

 ## Description
-In this project from “The Odin Project” I build a small library app  <br>
+In this project from “The Odin Project” I build a small library app.  <br>
-This project has:
+This app can:
+- add a book to the library,
+- delete a book from the library,
+- sort the library by:
+  - reading status,
+  - title,

-- ...
+  - author,
-- ...
+  - pages and

-...
+  - when it was added to the library.

+If the page is reloaded, the library is not lost.

 ## Links
 - [Live Preview](https://tomsoerr.github.io/odin-library/)